worldfamous718/worldfamous718/README.md

 - 👋 Hi, I’m @worldfamous718
 - 👀 I’m interested in ...
-The role of a cybersecurity analyst, digital forensics, and cloud security.
+The role of a cybersecurity analyst, Python development, and cloud security.
 - 🌱 I’m currently learning ...
-MLops, Ethical Hacking, NIST Frameworks, incident response, business continuity planning, GRDP, MITRE ATT&K
+MLops, Ethical Hacking, NIST Frameworks, incident response, business continuity planning, GRDP, MITRE ATT&K and Programming
 - 💞️ I’m looking to collaborate on ...Blue team work
 - 📫 How to reach me ...message me